 Many institutions still consider software an investment, an asset that is not to be shared with others, as if it was some economic good that can't be duplicated, like gold.

 As of right now, very few copylefted programs exist for botanic data management:

 ghini.desktop, born as

 - Specify 6 and 7, made a Commons by the Kansas University.
 A bit complex to set up, very difficult to configure and tricky to update.
-The institutions I’ve met who tried it, only the bigger ones, with in-house software management capabilities manage to successfully use it.
-They use it for very large collections (millions of elements).
-Specify targets naturaly history rather than living collections, but in this it is extremely generic: it adapts to herbaria, seed collections, but also to collections of eggs, organic material, fossils, preserved dead animals, possibly even viruses, I’m not sure.
-It is this extreme flexibility that makes its configuration a bit of a complex task.
+The institutions I've met who tried it, only the bigger ones, with in-house software management capabilities manage to successfully use it.
+They use it for very large collections.
+Specify is extremely generic, it adapts to herbaria, seed collections, but also to collections of eggs, organic material, fossils, preserved dead animals, possibly even viruses, I'm not sure.
+It is this extreme flexibility that makes its configuration such a complex task.
 Specify is also on GitHub: https://github.com/specify and is licensed as GPLv2+.
-Support is provided to US institutions.

 bauble.webis an experimental web server by the author of